Vendor intelligence co-op

 How buyers find the truth together

 No single buyer can track every vendor they depend on.
 So buyers join forces: each verifies the handful they actually pay, Arodus scores every shared vendor once, and the result is served back to everyone.
-Read-only, two objects, nothing else.
+Read-only, and scoped to your vendors.

 Scored once, shared by all